CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/curve-burner/overview.md

 - **:material-hook: Hooker**

     ---
-    Contract that allows users to execute certain hooks like forwarding crvUSD to the `FeeDistributor`.
+    Contract that allows users to execute certain hooks like forwarding crvUSD from the `FeeCollector` to the `FeeDistributor`.

     [:octicons-arrow-right-24: `Hooker.vy`](Hooker.md)